kamilhumbatov/delivery-cqrs/README.md

 ![alt text](img/architecture.png)

-## PS
+## It is possible in my side
-* In a future it is possible to add Customer payment and implement Saga design pattern
+* Add Customer payment and implement Saga design pattern
-* In a future it is possible to add kubernate deployment in a google cloud
+* Add kubernate deployment in a google cloud
+* Connect Event Source to Cassandra or MongoDb